kobotoolbox/kobo-support-docker/README.md

-This repository contains a `docker-compose.yml` with a NginX container only.
+This repository contains a `docker-compose.yml` with a NginX container only, intended to be run behind another nginx.
+See `mother-nginx.conf` for an example configuration that could be included in the outward-facing nginx.

 Its main goal is to redirect old `http://support.kobotoolbox.org` links to their `http://help.kobotoolbox.org` counterparts.